patrickcortez/MinSh/README.md

 # MinSh
-A custom lightweight Command Dispatcher made in C++, for the educational purpose of learning session management and multiplexing/MultiPaning.
+A custom lightweight Hybrid Terminal Multiplexer and Workspace Manager made in C++, for the educational purpose of learning session management and multiplexing/MultiPaning.

 ## Features
 - MultiPlexing and MultiPaning